GameServerManagers/LinuxGSM-Docs/Details.md

 Short:  `./gameserver dt`

+To share your details on Hastebin, for support, while hiding sensitive information automatically:

+Standard: `./gameserver postdetails`

+Short:  `./gameserver pd`

 # Details provided
 You will be given various details that are relevent to your game server.
 These include: